jouvetg/igm/igm/modules/postproc/write_tif_ex.md

 Variables to be saved are provided as list in parameter vars_to_save.
 Files will be created with names like thk-000040.tif in the working directory.

-# I/O:

-Input: variables to be saved
+The module takes variables to be saved and return tiff files
-Output: tiff files